lifaon74/observables/README.md

 }
 ```

-A NotificationsObserver is a Observer which filters its incoming values (`INotification<N, T>`) by name:
+A NotificationsObserver is an Observer which filters its incoming values (`INotification<N, T>`) by name:
-If the notification has the same name than the Observer, the `callback` is called with the Notification's value.
+If the notification has the same name as the Observer, the `callback` is called with the Notification's value.

 *Example:* Listening to *click* and *mousemove* events on *window* (see previous example)
 ```ts